An economics major is a preparation for general education, good citizenship and literate participation in a market-oriented life.

-The Economics program (AAT in Economics) offers students a comprehensive education in the theoretical as well as practical applications of the discipline.
+Earning an AAT in Economics offers students a comprehensive education in the theoretical as well as practical applications of the discipline.
 The mission of this program is to prepare students for transfer to a university.
-This program fulﬁlls the general requirements of the California State University transfer system.
+This program fulﬁlls the general requirements of the California State University transfer system and many of the University of California transfer systems.

 Economics is consistently rated among the topmost employable and among the top ten best paying degrees.
 But as any good economist will tell you; it is not always about more money, but rather more opportunity.
 Economists work for big or small firms, in the public or private sector, with non-profits and for-profit firms.
 Economists work everywhere in firms: accounting, advertising, finance, management, marketing, production, research and development, and sales.